bckohan/django-enum/doc/source/performance.rst

 Indexed Exact Queries
 ---------------------

-When an index is used, the flag ``EnumField`` marginally outperforms the boolean column equivalent in both storage and query performance for exact match queries.
+When an index is used, the flag :class:`~django_enum.fields.EnumField` marginally outperforms the boolean column equivalent in both storage and query performance for exact match queries.
 It is also much simpler to define.
 When using the boolean column approach a multi-column index must be used.
 By default PostgreSQL is compiled with a maximum multi-column index size of 32 columns.
-This means that masks with more than 32 flags must be split into multiple multi-column indexes which will further degrade performance compared to the equivalent flag ``EnumField``.
+This means that masks with more than 32 flags must be split into multiple multi-column indexes which will further degrade performance compared to the equivalent flag :class:`~django_enum.fields.EnumField`.

 The multi-column limit on MySQL is only 16 columns.